transientskp/tkp/documentation/source/recipes.rst

   - parset: the BBS configuration parset

-  - key: a key to identify the BBS session
+  - db_key: a key to identify the BBS session

   - db_host: the PostgreSQL database host name